storj-archived/core/doc/config.md

 ShardStorageMaxOpenFiles = 50

 ; Enables renter nodes to directly claim storage capacity based on any capacity ; announcements you have made.
-If you are farming, set this value to 1.
+If you are farming, set this value once for every ; trusted renter public extended key from which you will accept claims or once ; with a value of *
-AllowDirectStorageClaims = 0
+AllowDirectStorageClaims[] = none

 ; Set the base directory (parent) for where the directory.db folder will be ; placed.
 The directory.db holds key-value pairs for the distributed hash